The Facts And Figures Of Cadillac’s New, State-Of-The-Art Chinese Manufacturing Plant5

-On January 27th, 2016, the first 2016 Cadillac CT6 rolled off the line at a new General Motors plant in Shanghai, China.
-Built at an investment of $1.22 billion to exclusively produce Cadillacs, the plant is as high-tech and state-of-the-art as it gets.
+On January 27th, 2016, the first 2016 Cadillac CT6 rolled off the line at the new Cadillac China factory in Shanghai.
+Built from an investment of $1.22 billion to produce Cadillac vehicles, the plant is as high-tech and state-of-the-art as it gets.
 Here is an all-encompassing summary of the new facility.

 Standing at 477,000 square meters with an annual production capacity of 160,000 vehicles, the plant has a body shop, a paint shop, an assembly shop, a high-speed test track as well as auxiliary facilities.
 It also serves as a “green” benchmark for vehicle manufacturing globally, according to GM.

 Cadillac China Plant At A Glance